mikeyCos/shopping-cart/README.md

     6. Create a new repository on GitHub.
     7. Run `git remote add origin REPLACE_WITH_SSH_OR_HTTPS`.
     8. Run `git add . && git commit`.
-2. Navigate to local repository and install NPM packages with `npm install`.
+2. Navigate to local repository.
+    1. Install NPM packages with `npm install`.
-3.
+    2. Update test snapshots with `npm test` then `u`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>